1jasonmurray/datasciencecoursera/cleaningdata/Week4/tidydataproj/Codebook.md

 tBodyAccJerk_mean_X
 range = [-1,1]
-Mean of body jerk signal in X direction   Derived from body accelration and angular velocity in time
+Mean of body jerk signal in X direction   Derived from body acceleration and angular velocity in time

 tBodyAccJerk_mean_Y
 range = [-1,1]
-Mean of body jerk signal in Y direction   Derived from body accelration and angular velocity in time
+Mean of body jerk signal in Y direction   Derived from body acceleration and angular velocity in time

 tBodyAccJerk_mean_Z
 range = [-1,1]
-Mean of body jerk signal in Z direction   Derived from body accelration and angular velocity in time
+Mean of body jerk signal in Z direction   Derived from body acceleration and angular velocity in time

 tBodyAccJerk_std_X
 range = [-1,1]
-Standard deviation of body jerk signal in X direction   Derived from body accelration and angular velocity in time
+Standard deviation of body jerk signal in X direction   Derived from body acceleration and angular velocity in time

 tBodyAccJerk_std_Y
 range = [-1,1]
-Standard deviation of body jerk signal in Y direction   Derived from body accelration and angular velocity in time
+Standard deviation of body jerk signal in Y direction   Derived from body acceleration and angular velocity in time

 tBodyAccJerk_std_Z
 range = [-1,1]
-Standard deviation of body jerk signal in Z direction   Derived from body accelration and angular velocity in time
+Standard deviation of body jerk signal in Z direction   Derived from body acceleration and angular velocity in time

 tBodyGyro_mean_X
 range = [-1,1]